SRIHARSHA02042001/Vehicle-Simulation/README.md

          npm start
   The json-server runs on port 3001

-Open browser and type http://localhost:3000/
+To access UI Open browser and type http://localhost:3000/